-The database is also referred to as a CRM (customer relationship management) database.
+The database is also a CRM (customer relationship management) database.

 Building a CRM database is the first step to personalizing your customers’ experiences and maximizing your revenue per customer.
 You can then use it to make intelligent, data-driven marketing and operations decisions.

-It’s important to understand that building customer databases allows you to re-market to your customers much cheaper than you can via and any traditional advertising channel.
+It’s important to understand that building customer databases will allow you to re-market to your customers much cheaper than you can via and any traditional advertising channel.

 Build Your Restaurant Marketing Database Easily

-Many restaurant owners are put off by the idea of building this type of database because of the resources required to build it.
+Many restaurant owners are put off by the idea of building this type of database because of the resources required to make it.